Standards and Indicators FAQs

 • Standards and Indicators are the quality measures we use to award Star Ratings.

-• Standards describe key features that reflect kindergarten readiness best practices.
+• Standards describe key features that reflect best practices.
 They are based on years of research that has shown these practices make a positive difference for children.

 • Indicators are the specific activities we can observe or measure during the Rating process to determine whether a Standard has been met.